outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         		- finding the opposite of these symmetries (lower powers) is possible to do efficiently if done locally, to find change rates that could be adjacently produced with lower powers, but finding the higher powers is still required and these cant be used to skip a high degree of computations
         		- checking 'exponents of identified local change types' is useful to find possible simpler/alternate adjacent functions (once x^3 is found to be true locally, x^4 and x^5 should be checked as well in adjacent or maximally different subsets)
         		- as another example, the following equivalent alternate sets of insights make interface analysis trivial to identify:
+        			- insight about variables of problem-solving
+        				- 'there are solution automation workflows (like trial and error)'
+        				- 'there are multiple workflows (there are others, like break a problem into sub-problems)'
+        				- 'this means there are variables of solution automation workflows'
+        				- 'these workflows interact with some objects like problems and have variables in common, like information requirements/interaction types/errors'
         		    - insight about multiple interfaces and automatability
 	        		    - 'concepts have structure'
 	        		    - 'information has structure'